 - There is no known cause of DLD which can make it hard to explain.
 DLD is not caused by limited exposure to language. - A child or young person with DLD may also have other difficulties, such as speech sound difficulties, poor attention, a quiet personality or behaviour difficulties. - DLD is not caused by other medical conditions, such as, hearing loss, physical impairment, Autism, severe learning difficulties or brain injuries.

-However, these children and young people with these difficulties may also have a Language Disorder.
+However children with these difficulties may also have a Language Disorder.

-What signs may a child/ young person with DLD show?
+What signs may a child with DLD show?

-- Late to babble - Able to say single words but difficulties putting 2 words together - Poor understanding of what others to say to them - Hard for others to understand what the child is saying - Limited use of verbs (verb examples: eating, climbing, painting) - Difficulties learning and remembering words, instead using words such as 'it', 'there', 'that one'. - Difficulties using grammatical markers such as ing ending on the end of verbs (for example playing), or adding 's' to mark plurals (for example 1 cat, 2 cats)
+- Late to babble - Able to say single words but difficulties putting 2 words together - Poor understanding of what others say to them - Hard for others to understand what the child is saying - Limited use of verbs (verb examples: eating, climbing, painting) - Difficulties learning and remembering words, instead using words such as 'it', 'there', 'that one'. - Difficulties using grammatical markers such as \ing ending on the end of verbs (for example playing), or adding 's' to mark plurals (for example 1 cat, 2 cats)

 DLD looks different in each individual child.
-The child's specific difficulties can also change as they get older and need to develop more complex language skills for learning.
+The child's specific difficulties can also change as they get older due to the child requiring more complex language skills for learning, in particular for literacy.

-How will this affect my child?
+How will this affect your pupils?